-Recently-charged PAEDC board meets for first time - Port Arthur News
+Evolving Port Arthur EDC board meets; those in attendance have hard time hearing - Port Arthur News

+Evolving Port Arthur EDC board meets; those in attendance have hard time hearing

-Uncertainty surrounding a board of directors was not made easier Monday night, as — for at least the second time in a row — a broken microphone system made members inaudible to those in the audience.
+Uncertainty surrounding a Port Arthur Economic Development Corporation Board of Directors meeting was not made easier Monday night, as — for at least the second time in a row — a broken microphone system made members inaudible to those in the audience.

 According to the agenda, the “new” board was to vote on a number of things, including but not limited to: Potentially electing a vice-president, secretary, and interim CEO; entering into a contract with the City of Port Arthur for administrative services; approving the Economic Development Corporation employee manual; and a review of the job descriptions for CEO and Deputy Director.

-Current CEO, Floyd Batiste, recently submitted his resignation after 17 years and will leave the organization Sept.
-30. Three other board members — Jahn Chirafras, Roosevelt Petry, Dallas Smith — including the board’s legal counsel also resigned in the wake of Batiste’s announcement.
+Current CEO Floyd Batiste recently submitted his resignation after 17 years and will leave the organization Sept.
+30. Three other board members — John Chirafras, Roosevelt Petry, Dallas Smith — including the board’s legal counsel also resigned in the wake of Batiste’s announcement.

 Read more about the recent board changes here.

-On Monday, the newly-restaffed board met for the first time, minus one that was not in attendance.
+On Monday, the newly restaffed board met for the first time, minus one who was not in attendance.

-Batiste introduced newcomers Kaprina Frank, Jerry LaBoev, and Frank Garza of the San Antonio-based law firm Davidson, Troilo, Ream & Garza.
-Beverly Raymond, who was the first newcomer to be appointed following Chirafrs’ resignation was not in attendance.
+Batiste introduced newcomers Kaprina Frank, Jerry LaBoev and Frank Garza of the San Antonio-based law firm Davidson, Troilo, Ream & Garza.
+Beverly Raymond, who was the first newcomer to be appointed following Chirafrs’ resignation, was not in attendance.

 The new board members, some of whom have served before, each introduced themselves briefly to the crowd.